nikkNizz/Drawish/README.md

 #### Freehand selection
 Click the [Free hand selection] to start making a freehand selection with the mouse.
-See also 'Fill inside black'.
+See also 'Fill inside black'.[title](https://github.com/nikkNizz/Drawish/blob/main/README.md#fill--fill-inside-black)

 #### Merge selection
 From the "Edit->Merge selection to image" menu you can merge the portion of the image below into the selection.